Background

 To fulfill this mandate, FEFTA sets out provisions where financial institutions must identify the “residential status” of customers by checking their residential address recorded in their legitimate ID document (e.g. driver’s license, resident card issued for foreign residents, etc.).
 It is supposed to be a relatively simple procedure.

-This contradicts the fact that the 1980 Notice sets out similar double-checking procedures for “Japanese customers” but our understanding is that such procedures are in practice not conducted; and therefore, this is not a balanced treatment of customers.
+Such treatment of foreign customers is unbalanced compared to the treatment of Japanese customers in that the 1980 Notice sets out similar double-checking procedures for “Japanese customers” but our understanding is that such procedures are in practice not conducted.

 In conclusion, the double-checking procedures (or “requirements”, according to MOF) in the 1980 Notice lacks robust legal foundation, and as such administration thereof is open to ambiguous interpretations.